It’s all to easy to assume that all clients want the same things. But unless you ask, you won’t know for sure.

-It’s all very well to promote your services by reference to assumptions as to what matters to most prospects for your services.
-But at an early point you need to check what matters to them most.
+It’s all very well to promote your services by reference to assumptions as to what matters to most client prospects.
+But at an early point you need to check what really matters to each new client.

 Unless you ask them, you won’t know will you?